xnau/pardibee/readme.txt

 3. Import CSV File: page where CSV files can be imported, includes detailed instructions and a blank spreadsheet download

 == Changelog ==

+= 1.9.5.1 =
+* fixed issue with dropdown fields not showing the value title
+* empty date no longer shows current date when using the datepicker
+* fixed several minor warnings

 = 1.9.5 =
 * new template classes for suppressing titles, blank fields